0xAX/linux-insides/linux-bootstrap-1.md

 	.byte start_of_setup-1f
 ```

 jump, which is 512 bytes offset from the [4d 5a](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S#L47).
-Also need to align `cs` from 0x10200 to 0x10000 as all other segement registers.
+Also need to align `cs` from 0x10200 to 0x10000 as all other segment registers.
 After that we setup stack:

 ```assembly
 	pushw	%ds